graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each fragment definition {fragment} in the document
+- For each fragment definition {fragment} in the document:
   - Let {fragmentName} be the name of {fragment}.
   - Let {fragments} be all fragment definitions in the document named {fragmentName}.
   - {fragments} must be a set of one.

 **Explanatory Text**